 Version testing and backtesting

 Before rolling out new pricing, run the logic against historical usage data.
-See what invoices would have looked like.
-This modeling is essential for optimizing pricing without risking current revenue.
+See what invoices would have looked like under the new model.
+Which customers would pay more?
+Which would pay less?
+What's the net revenue impact?
+This modeling is essential for optimizing pricing without risking current revenue — and it gives your team the confidence to iterate on pricing strategy without guesswork.

 Use cases in AI and SaaS companies